It usually hits you on Sunday evenings. That overwhelming feeling of anxiety that makes you feel stuck.

 In his book, The Chimp Paradox, Professor Steve Peters blames these unwanted feelings on our "inner chimp", i.e. the primitive part of our brains that is mainly based in the limbic system.

 The Chimp is an emotional machine that works with feelings alone.
-Whereas the more logical and "human" part of our brains lies in the prefrontal cortex and this is where logic and reasoning comes into play.
+Whereas the more logical and "human" part of our brains lies in the prefrontal cortex, and this is where logic and reasoning comes into play.
 According to Professor Peters, these two parts of the brain act independently.
 Either of them can become boss, although they can also work together.

-Basically, you can manage your inner Chimp.
+You can manage your inner Chimp.
 You can stop it from imposing these emotional reactions – you can kick into action the more logical side of your brain that is rational and makes more considered responses to life's problems.

 If you're feeling anxious and have spiralling negative thoughts, your Chimp is in charge.
 By understanding how your brain works, you can acknowledge the Chimp and slow down your thinking to allow your prefrontal cortex to take charge instead.